LeoGanz/OMM-Memegenerator/client/README.md

 ### Editor

 In this editor you can create your memes.
 You can place text boxes anywhere, set the font sizes and colors.
 If you are finished click either on "save draft" or on "upload".
 Save draft lets you edit the meme later, but it is not seen at the overview page.
 If you click on "upload" the meme can be seen on the overview page, but you can not edit it anymore.

 //TODO: erweitern, wenn fertig und getestet

 ### Profile Page

 On this page you see your username, full name and email.
 Below you can see in two columns your history.
 On the left are your created drafts, which you can click on and edit further (everybody can have 20 drafts in storage to edit later) and on the right you see your last comments.
 When you click on the boxes you get to the single view of this meme.
+Then you can get back by the button at the other horizontal side of your username.

+### Template Graph

+Here you can see statistics for the usage of templates.
+Every meme has its own memeId, which identifies it.
+This goes for templates as well.
+For each id of a template, there is one graph in the statistic.
+You can get back by the button at the other horizontal side of your username.

+### Single Graph
+Here you can see statistics for the up and down votes of memes.
+Each meme is again specified by its memeId and has a bar for the down votes in light purple.
+The bar for the up votes is in light green over the bar for the down votes.
+This gives an impression for how favored a meme is or how bad one is.
+As in the template graph you can get back to the overview page.

 #